petevdp/share_notes/notes.md

   - prove provider swap can be done cleanly DONE
   - get good event listener for room additions/changes DONE
   - integrate multi-editors with loading gist data for new rooms DONE
-- try refactoring to use observable DONE, never again
+- try refactoring to use observable DONE
 - use github username in profile DONE
+- remove apollo client DONE

 ## tech debt